Roxbury murders: The victims

 Gwendolyn Yvette Stinson, 15, was found strangled in a yard near her Park Street home in Dorchester on Tuesday January, 30.
 Her neighbor, 40-year-old James Brown, was arrested for the murder.

 Caren Prater, 25, was found dead on February 2 near Boston Parks Department office in Franklin Park.
 She was an unemployed mother of a two-year-old girl.
-The day of her death, she was heading to her 75-year-old grandfather's, Charles Prater, house who she often took shopping.
-Prater was beaten and stabbed to death then left behind a wooden area near a hospital.
+The day of her death, she was heading to her 75-year-old grandfather Charles Prater's house, who she often took shopping.
+Prater was beaten and stabbed to death then left in a wooded area near a hospital.
 She was the fourth victim.
 Kenneth Spann was arrested in relation to her death.

 Daryal Ann Hargett, 29, was found strangled and bound in her apartment in Wellington on Wednesday, February 21.
-She was a choir singer and Social Worker.
+She was a choir singer and social worker.

 Desiree Denise Etheridge, 17, was found beaten and burned to death on Fellow Street in Dorchester on Wednesday, March 14.
 Her skull and jaw were shattered.
 She was a part-time student who lived on the same street as Stinson.
 Her body was found 100 yards away from a school where the bodies of Rickett and Foye were discovered.

-Darlene Rogers, 22, was stabbed multiple times and was found naked from the waist down in Washington Park on April 14.
+Darlene Rogers, 22, was stabbed multiple times and found naked from the waist down in Washington Park on April 14.

-Lois Hood Nesbitt, 31, was found dead in bed tied up and strangled by a radio cord on April 28. (“Eighth Black Woman is Slain”- Boston Globe) Her murderer's name was Richard Strother, 31.
+Lois Hood Nesbitt, 31, was found tied up and strangled to death by a radio cord in her bed on April 28.
+Her murderer's name was Richard Strother, 31.
 Despite sharing the same address, it is unclear whether they lived in the same building together or as neighbors.